lyzsk/prosto-hrm/README.md

 1. Login with password and verifycode.
 Implement random verifycode generator.
 2. Auto kick-offline when user login in another terminal.
-3. Add salt to user password before storing in database to protect user information.
+3. Add salt to encoded user password to protect user information.
 4. Save login status after login, avoid losing data after refresh (F5).

-The key technology of this module is using `SpringSecurity`, `Filter`, `Vuex.Store` and `awt.Graphics` to implement.
+The key technologies of these features are using `SpringSecurity`, `Filter`, `Vuex.Store` and `awt.Graphics` to implement.

 ### Preview